SystemsApproach/security/principles.rst

 access—e.g., accessing an I/O device or modifying a shared data structure—must be implemented in a common layer (i.e., the kernel), but even then, care should be taken to decompose the mechanism so as to minimize the sub-pieces that are common.
-Library OSs designed during the 1990s took this argument to its logical conclusion, reducing the "kernel" to its bare minimum, with most functionality one typically expects from an OS running as a library co-located with the application.\ [#]_
+Library OSes designed during the 1990s took this argument to its logical conclusion, reducing the "kernel" to its bare minimum, with most functionality one typically expects from an OS running as a library co-located with the application.\ [#]_

-.. [#] While strictly adhering to the principle of least common mechanism, Library OSs are not widely adopted in practice, illustrating that security is only one of many system requirements taken into consideration.
+.. [#] While strictly adhering to the principle of least common mechanism, Library OSes are not widely adopted in practice, illustrating that security is only one of many system requirements taken into consideration.